Wilson Loops and Wormholes: Curves and Wilson loops for geometries with a single boundary

-The holographic dual geometries of type-IIB string theory were constructed and classified in~\cite{DHoker:2007mci}.
-These are certain kind of ``bubbling'' geometries that preserve a bosonic $SO(2,1) \times SO(3) \times SO(4)$ subgroup of the bosonic part of the superconformal group $SO(2,4) \times SO(6)$, and contain various non trivial fluxes and cycles.
-The metric of these backgrounds can be written as \be ds^2 = f_1^2 ds_{AdS_2}^2 + f_2^2 ds_{S^2}^2 + f_4^2 ds_{S^4}^2 + ds_{\Sigma}^2, \ee where the $AdS_2$, $S^2$, and $S^4$ are nontrivially fibered over the Riemann surface $\Sigma$ with coordinates $z, \bar{z}$ (that is usually taken to be the lower half-plane).
-Since this background is dual to a single loop, the $AdS_2$ factor is taken to have the topology of a disk, whose boundary $S^1$ is the locus where the loop resides.
-In this example it is possible to study in great detail how the backreacted Wilson loop observable directly affects the topological and geometric properties of the bulk manifold~\cite{DHoker:2007mci}.
-What happens is that the planar resolvent $\omega(z)$ and spectral curve $y(z)$ of the matrix model \eqref{halfBPS} depend on the shape of the Young diagram of the representation $R$ and at the same time encapsulate all the data of the dual bulk geometry~\cite{Okuda:2008px,Aguilera-Damia:2017znn} (such as the metric functions $f_{i}(z,\bar{z})$, the Dilaton and the various R-R and NS-NS fluxes).
+The holographic dual (backreacted) geometries of type-IIB string theory were constructed and classified in~\cite{DHoker:2007mci}.
+These are certain kind of ``bubbling'' geometries that preserve a bosonic $SO(2,1) \times SO(3) \times SO(4)$ subgroup of the bosonic part of the superconformal group $SO(2,4) \times SO(6)$ (the same symmetry that is preserved by the $1/2$-BPS Wilson loop in $\mathcal{N}=4$ SYM), and contain various non trivial fluxes and cycles.
+The metric of these backgrounds takes the form \be ds^2 = f_1^2 ds_{AdS_2}^2 + f_2^2 ds_{S^2}^2 + f_4^2 ds_{S^4}^2 + ds_{\Sigma}^2, \ee where the $AdS_2$, $S^2$, and $S^4$ are nontrivially fibered over the Riemann surface $\Sigma$ with coordinates $z, \bar{z}$ (that is usually taken to be the lower half-plane).
+This means that all the functions depend on the Riemann surface coordinates $z,\bar{z}$ i.e. $f_i(z,\bar{z})$.
+In addition all the metric functions and fluxes are uniquely determined in terms of just two harmonic functions $h_{1,2}(z,\bar{z})$ on $\Sigma$, via a set of relations that can be found in~\cite{DHoker:2007mci}.

+If one wishes to describe a background dual to a single backreacted loop, the $AdS_2$ factor then has the topology of a disk, whose boundary $S^1$ is the locus where the loop resides.
+A simple pole in the holomorphic part of $h_1$ corresponds to an asymptotic $AdS_5 \times S^5$ region of the metric \eqref{metricansatz}.
+In particular one combination of the coordinates in $\Sigma$ plays the role of a radial coordinate and together with the $AdS_2$ and $S^2$ factor form the $AdS_5$ portion of the geometry, while the other combination plays the role of an angular coordinate which together with the $S^4$ make up an $S^5$.
+By studying this asymptotic region, one finds that the loop is placed on a great $S^1$ of the asymptotic $S^4$ where the $\mathcal{N}=4$ super Yang-Mills resides.

+In this example it is also possible to study in great detail how the backreacted Wilson loop observable directly affects the topological and geometric properties of the backreacted bulk manifold.
+What happens is that the planar resolvent $\omega_R(z)$ and spectral curve $y_R(z)$ of the matrix model \eqref{halfBPS} depend on the shape of the Young diagram of the representation $R$ and at the same time encapsulate all the data of the dual bulk geometry~\cite{Okuda:2008px,Aguilera-Damia:2017znn}, being identified with the holomorpic part of the harmonic functions $h_{1,2}$ via the relations \be 2 \omega_R(z) = V_{class.}' - y_R(z) = \frac{2}{\lambda} z - y_R(z) \, , \quad i y_R(z) = h_1(z) \, , \quad \frac{2 i}{\lambda} z = h_2(z) \, . \ee This means that there is a one to one map between shapes of Young diagrams and backreacted dual geometries.
+See~\cite{Aguilera-Damia:2017znn} for a detailed review containing various computations that can be performed (and matched) on both sides of this duality.

+In the next, we discuss briefly two interesting extensions of this connection, more details will be provided in~\cite{JiHoon}.